anujsingh3706/AI-Mock-Interview-/README.md

+# AI Mock Interview Platform

+An AI-powered platform to help you practice and ace your job interviews.
+Generate personalized mock interviews, record your answers, and receive instant, detailed feedback to improve your skills and boost your confidence.

+## Features
+- **AI-Generated Mock Interviews**: Get tailored interview questions based on your preferences.
+- **Answer Recording**: Practice by recording your answers (video is never saved).
+- **Personalized Feedback**: Receive AI-driven feedback, ratings, and improvement tips for each answer.
+- **Progress Tracking**: View your overall ratings and feedback history.
+- **Modern UI**: Built with React, TypeScript, and Vite for a fast, responsive experience.

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.